znuny/manual/source/releases/installupdate/install.rst

 .. important::

   The web installer requires a password.
-Check your Linux distributions manual how to set a passwort for the database admin user.
+Check your Linux distributions manual how to set a password for the database admin user.

 Restart the MariaDB database to apply the changes